What is this Quinoa? How does it look like? What Does Quinoa Taste Like?

 5. Add Fresh Spices and Herbs

 You can add salt, thyme, peppers, basil, red pepper, oregano, or whatever herb you want.
-This instantly adds flavor to your Quinoa grain within no time at all.
+This instantly adds flavour to your Quinoa grain within no time at all.

 6. Lace with Coconut